 What is Patient and Public Involvement (PPI)?

-• Public engagement refers a two-way process in which researchers connect, listen and interact with the public on a general level, discussing ideas for future studies and sharing findings.
+- Engagement refers a two-way process in which researchers, patients and the public connect, listen and interact, discussing ideas for future studies and sharing findings.

-Patient partnership
+Patient Partnership

 How to get involved